phar/r00tzIoTCTF/README.md

 TODO: more logging
 TODO test normal workflow
 TODO firmware update unzip and execute
-TODO test offline registration for switch with null hose ID TODO configuration for cloud hostname, cloud heartbeat frequency TODO finish up factory reset
-TODO test factory reset
-TODO add html template tag if the switch is running in off line mode TODO login pages do not login when you hit enter, should goto default javascript button TODO javascript should give a user alert when the api calls fail TODO about page on the switch should be populated with something TODO factory restore needs testing/debugging
+TODO configuration for cloud hostname, cloud heartbeat frequency TODO add html template tag if the switch is running in off line mode TODO about page on the switch should be populated with something TODO factory restore needs testing/debugging
 </pre>